Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Quantum phase transition

-where $i,j$ runs over all Pauli matrices and unit operator in the corresponding Hilbert space.
-The $\frac{1}{2}\sigma_{A (B)}$ can be either $s$ or $\tau$ spins defined in the KN Hamiltonian.
-We define the following generating functions to calculate the correlation functions from the ground state energy obtained in previous sections,
+Now we aim to calculate concurrence for the KN model with the objective of finding potential quantum critical point(s) and its (their) dependence on the anisotropy parameters.
+The factor $(1/2)\sigma_{A (B)}$ in Eq.~(\ref{densitymatrix}) can be either $s$ or $\tau$ spins defined in the KN Hamiltonian.
+We define the following generating functions to calculate the correlation functions from the GSE (obtained in the previous section):